HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## Immediate Instructions

 Fixed length instruction word size architectures have one issue in that there is not enough room to embed a full word immediate value in the instruction.
 Typically, a combination of two instructions that concatenate the value from two fields is used.
 The **LDIL** instruction will place an 22-bit value in the left portion of a register, padded with zeroes to the right.
 The register content is then paired with an instruction that sets the right most 10-bit value.
 The **LDO** instruction that computes an offset is an example of such an instruction.
 The **ADDIL** instructions add the left side of a register argument to a register.
 In combination, the two instructions LIDL and ADDIL allow to generate a 32-bit offset value.
+The **LDSID** instruction will load the segment ID computed from the upper two bits of a logical address in to a general register.

 <!--------------------------------------------------------------------------------------------------------->